blackout314/greasemoney-btctalk_archiveis/README.md

 - archive link in every links on post
 - archive link in title of post (subject)
 - archive link in 'all' navigation element
+- on top-left link for archive-is current page